Why do Empires Collapse?

 - What was the Yellow Turban Revolt?
 How did it affect the emperor?

-- What are the three main theories Chinese historians had for why the Han Dynasty collapsed?
+- What are the three main theories Chinese historians once had for why the Han Dynasty collapsed?

 - What’s one modern theory for why the Han Dynasty collapsed?

-- How does the decline and collapse of the Han Dynasty compare to the collapse of the Roman Empire?
-Use evidence from this article and other articles and videos in this unit to support your claim.
+Respond to this question: How does the decline and collapse of the Han Dynasty compare to the collapse of the Roman Empire?

 -